rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--esModule`/`--no-esModule`<br>
 Default: `true`

 Whether to add a `__esModule: true` property when generating exports for non-ES formats.
+This property signifies that the exported value is the namespace of an ES module and that the default export of this module corresponds to the `.default` property of the exported object.
+By default, Rollup adds this property when using [named exports mode](guide/en/#outputexports) for a chunk.
+See also [`output.interop`](https://rollupjs.org/guide/en/#outputinterop).

 #### output.exports
 Type: `string`<br>